r10r/activemwi/README.markdown

 messages in the mailbox of the peer.
 If the mailbox contains any unread messages, then activemwi will originate a connection between the peer and the mailbox.

+# Running

+The dependencies are managed using [buildr](http://buildr.apache.org/).

+There are currently two ways for running the project:

+- Using `buildr run`, which launches the compiled classes from the target folder.
+- Generate the eclipse configuration using `buildr eclipse` and create an executable JAR including the dependencies from within eclipse.

 # Configuration

 The location of the configuration file is